schmoelder/diss/doc/03_methods_software_design/03_documentation.md

 Instead, documentation should provide an overview of the code's purpose and instructions on its usage, including explanations of design decisions, architectural structures, and interfaces.
 It is important to note that if the code is too complex, it should be simplified before documentation is added (see {numref}`programming_principles`).
 Good documentation should also include user manuals with installation instructions, tutorials for beginners, and troubleshooting guides.
-By following these documentation practices, developers can create software that is more easily understandable, maintainable, and reusable.

 In the following sections, the usage of docstrings in Python to document functions, classes, and modules will be discussed.
 Docstrings are special string literals that can be used to provide documentation for Python code.
 Additionally, the usage of documentation generation tools like Sphinx to automatically generate documentation from docstrings will be covered {cite}`sphinx`.